hodlhodl1132/twitchtoolkit/README.md

-!balance, !bal, !coins - check balance and karma rate !buyevent - Syntax: !buyevent skillincrease - purchase an event !buyitem - Syntax: !buyitem beer 2 - purchase an item
+!balance, !bal, !coins - check balance and karma rate !buyevent - Syntax: !buyevent skillincrease - purchase an event !buyitem - Syntax: !buyitem beer 2 - purchase an item !whatiskarma, !karma - explains what the karma system is !purchaselist, !instructions - gives users a link to the public purchase list and info on using the mod !modinfo - gives users info about the mod